PookMook/posts/cascade.md

 => include Example

-### Loosing touch with the HTML
+### Losing touch with the HTML
 Somewhat related to the previous point.
 When you start creating those generic components, the HTML is slowly sidestepping away.
 This is how you get divs inside buttons that are within spans.
 It technically works but creates a mess.
 You might not care because *it works*, but I do.

 => include Example

 ### Extending styles is rough
-Do we really need class inheritance in our CSS? const SuperWrapper = styled(Wrapper)``.
+Do we need class inheritance in our CSS? const SuperWrapper = styled(Wrapper)``.
 Not a fan.

 ### Theming is rough
 Creating themes is defined via a kind of global object.
 It works well in small situations (even if not the most performant).
 What always ends up happening is you start using part of the theme as props to respond to different logic.
 If this is a primary button, pass the theme.primary.text as the color prop to the component.
-This means runtime evaluation of the styles (performance again), this means wrapping your parent component in a withTheme HoC (performance once again) and leaking styles into the logic.
+This means runtime evaluation of the styles (performance again), this means wrapping your parent component in a withTheme HoC (performance once again), and leaking styles into the logic.
-There's a way to solve this if you are really strict about it, like enforcing generic props to drive variance (more on that later).
-That would be setting a prop as role: 'Primary' | 'Secondary' | 'neutral' and do the theme switching in the style declaration.
-In practice people will take the shortcut and
+There's a way to solve this if you are strict about it, like enforcing generic props to drive variance (more on that later).
+That would be setting a prop as role: 'Primary' | 'Secondary' | 'neutral' and doing the theme switching in the style declaration.
+In practice, people will take the shortcut and

 => include Example

 ### Type safety is rough
-Most of those libraries rely on manually annotating the allowed styles styled.div<{role: 'Primary' | 'Secondary' | 'neutral'}>`...`, This once again technically works but is an extra step that really doesn't have to exist (the function has all the information it needs to infer the types), and in practice gets skipped quite often and you are back with a big `any` on the props.
+Most of those libraries rely on manually annotating the allowed styles styled.div<{role: 'Primary' | 'Secondary' | 'neutral'}>`...`, This once again technically works but is an extra step that doesn't have to exist (the function has all the information it needs to infer the types), and in practice gets skipped quite often and you are back with a big `any` on the props.

 => include Example

 ### Debugging is rough
-As someone that often look at the raw HTML and jump between section of the markup there, the barrage of generated class names makes my life so much harder.
+As someone who often looks at the raw HTML and jumps between sections of the markup there, the barrage of generated class names makes my life so much harder.
 Those class names are also difficult to trace back in breadcrumbs bug reports like sentry, user clicked on `div.kj98 > button.ga45.ew84`, cool cool cool.
-Same for targeting element in E2E test environment, not that you should use those, but it's a nice to have available in some situations.
+Same for targeting elements in the E2E testing environment, not that you should use those, but it's nice to have available in some situations.

 ## Jumping on the tailwind boat

-A lot of the success of tailwind I believe is due to the lack of good alternative to author styles nicely with limited chances to burn yourselves.
-For all application development purposes, Tailwind maybe is already past the goal post.
+A lot of the success of Tailwind I believe is due to the lack of good alternatives to author styles nicely with limited chances to burn yourselves.
+For all application development purposes, Tailwind may be already past the goal post.
 As a design system guy, I still have a few gripes with it (how you do not make friends 3/3)

 ### New syntax
-Weakest arguments there is, it feels wrong to learn a new DSL (even if it's just text) that compiles back to the one you already know.
+The weakest argument there is, that it feels wrong to learn a new DSL (even if it's just text) that compiles back to the one you already know.
 Meh

 ### Tools required
-To have a good time using tailwind, you need to get some extra tooling in place.
+To have a good time using Tailwind, you need to get some extra tooling in place.
 - The class name ordering extension is a must, more on that very soon
 - The watcher to build your style as you author them.
 Over the years the compiler has become better and better.
-But due to how tailwind works, it's difficult to ensure it works 100% of the time in edge case scenarios like interpolated class names etc.
+But due to how tailwind works, it's difficult to ensure it works 100% of the time in edge case scenarios like interpolated class names, etc.
 - At some point, you will need something like CVA and/or tw-merge, more on that later.

 ### Nerfing your CSS.
 Losing specificity and the cascade means working with a less capable tool.
 This is a trade-off to get a simpler more direct styling.
-Some will find this trade-off as beneficial.
+Some will find this trade-off beneficial.

 #### Styling at a distance
 This is dangerous to go alone on this one, but crafting design systems with styling at a distance is great for intent communication:
-- In design systems you often need to target direct children, :after/before pseudo elements and so on
+- In design systems, you often need to target direct children, :after/before pseudo-elements and so on
 - Modifying the styles depending on the context of the element.
 As long as you make sure to always define it on the affected selector, life will be good
 ``` No bueno
 .alert {